 Most health-related supplements are beneficial to health, but most also come with a serving of side effects too.
 Nothing in life is ever simple!
 The same can be said for krill oil, a relatively new-comer on the supplement block.
 In this chat, we’ll discuss krill oil side effects, some of which you might not even think exist!

 Before we get into krill oil side effects and potential warnings, we really need to cover what krill oil is.
 If you’ve ever considered taking fish oil before, or perhaps you already do take it, then krill oil is marketed as a good alternative choice for those rather fishy tasting capsules.

-The reason is that it is a good source of omega 3 fatty acids, which is the same reason we take fish oil capsules.
+The reason is that it is a good source of omega 3 fatty acids, which is the same reason why we consume fish oil capsules.
 The difference is that whilst fish oil comes from oily fish (e.g. mackerel and salmon, to name just two), krill oil comes from a crustacean, therefore meaning there’s none of that fishy after-taste to contend with.

-Bonus, you’ll surely agree!
+A bonus, you’ll surely agree!

+But there’s more.
 Lets explore a little further.